In this mini-course, I’m going to share with you the most important lessons from manually creating 4000+ flashcards…

 Maybe you don’t know what your flashcards should look like — specifically, what criteria to base them on.

 Or maybe you don’t know how you should think about flashcard creation.
 (After all, mindset changes everything.
-Later I’ll show you why.)
+Later in this series, I’ll show you why.)

 Or maybe you don’t trust the flashcards you create.